aepyornis/BushwickCommunityMap/README.md

 - Safari
 - Firefox

-Have not yet tested on Internet Explorer.
+Not yet tested on Internet Explorer.

-**note:** the Chrome extension `HTTPS Everywhere` will break the map.